Sue Kelly

 Sue Weisenbarger Kelly (née Madelyn Sue Weisenbarger; born September 26, 1936) is an American businesswoman and politician who served as a Republican member of the United States House of Representatives from 1995 to 2007, representing New York's 19th District.
 She was elected to the seat that had been held by Republican Hamilton Fish IV after he dropped out of the 1994 race due to prostate cancer.
 Kelly defeated his son, Hamilton Fish V, in that race and served until John Hall defeated her in the 2006 congressional election.

 Kelly served from February 1999 to April 2001 as Chair of the House Page Board, which came under fire during the Mark Foley scandal.

 Early life and career

 Sue Kelly was born in Lima, Ohio, on September 26, 1936.
 She was raised Presbyterian and graduated from Denison University in 1958.
 She also holds a Master's degree from Sarah Lawrence College.

 She held jobs as a small business owner, patient advocate, rape counselor, and educator.
 She first became involved in politics by working as an advisor and campaign manager for Hamilton Fish IV, who represented Kelly's home area in New York's Hudson Valley.

-Campaigns
+U.S. House of Representatives

+1994 election

-When Congressman Hamilton Fish IV, a Republican, decided not to seek re-election in 1994, Kelly sought and won the nomination for the congressional seat, defeating Joseph J. DioGuardi, Guy Parisi, and Paul Bucha.
-Kelly defeated Fish's son, Hamilton Fish V, who ran as a Democrat, and Conservative Party candidate Joseph DioGuardi, who had been defeated by her in the Republican primary but continued campaigning.
-She was re-elected by a seven-point margin in 1996 and had comfortable victory margins in her campaigns thereafter.
-In 2004, Kelly easily won re-election with 67% of the vote in New York's 19th Congressional district although The New York Times described Kelly's opponents in previous races as "token opposition".
+When U.S. Rep. Hamilton Fish IV, a Republican, decided not to seek re-election in 1994, Kelly ran for Congress.
+She defeated Fish's son, Hamilton Fish V, who ran as a Democrat, as well as Conservative Party and Right to Life Party candidate Joseph DioGuardi and independent Catherine Portman-Laux.